plp13/qman/src/qman.1.md

 work with most terminals and/or environments.

 **Section [colours]**
-: Options in this section specify the user interface colours:
+: Options in this section specify the user interface colors:

 | Option            | Description                                              |
 |-------------------|----------------------------------------------------------|